Grand Buddha Link and Grand Cat Link

 Minimum Play:

 At least two active symbols on the left side (Buddha, cat, dragon).
+Ideal if it’s two on the left plus at least one on the right too (ace, king, queen).

 Other: